 A variation on W. W. Jacobs' famed short story "The Monkey's Paw".
-Ruthless businessman Ralph Jason (Richard Greene) is close to financial ruin.
-His wife Enid (Barbara Murray) discovers a Chinese figurine and wishes for a fortune.
+Ruthless businessman Ralph Jason (Richard Greene) is close to financial ruin, when his wife Enid (Barbara Murray) discovers a Chinese figurine and wishes for a fortune.
 Ralph is killed on the way to his lawyer's office, the lawyer then advising Enid she will inherit a fortune from her deceased husband's life insurance plan.
 She uses her second wish to bring him back to the way he was just before the accident but learns that his death was due to a heart attack (caused by fright when he sees the figure of 'death' following him on a motorcycle).

 Blind Alleys (Tales from the Crypt #46)

 Major William Rogers (Nigel Patrick), the new director of a home for the blind, makes drastic financial cuts, reducing heat and rationing food for the residents, while he lives in luxury with Shane, his Belgian Malinois.
-When he ignores complaints and a man dies due to the cold, the blind residents, led by George Carter (Patrick Magee) exact revenge.
+When he ignores complaints and a man dies due to the cold, the blind residents—led by George Carter (Patrick Magee)—exact revenge.